 One of his papers on men's health has been published this month in the Health Promotion Journal of Australia.
-The web link is: www.healthpromotion.org.au/journal.php
+The web link is www.healthpromotion.org.au/journal/about_journal.php

 James is also the current President of the Australian Health Promotion Association (SA Branch).

-Another University of Adelaide student, Sarah Crook, a PhD candidate in Aerospace Engineering, took out the Science & Technology Award at the awards night.
+Another University of Adelaide student, Sarah Crook, a PhD candidate in Aerospace Engineering, took out the Science & Technology Award at Saturday night's gala event.

 Sarah, 24, is currently researching ways of reducing the intense noise and vibration produced by high-speed aircraft.
-Her long-term goal is to become an astronaut and in 2006 she was coordinator and moderator of the Moon to Mars Workshop in Valencia, Spain.
+Her long-term goal is to become an astronaut and in 2006 was co-ordinator and moderator of the Moon to Mars Workshop in Valencia, Spain.

-Four other University of Adelaide students were finalists at the 2007 South Australian Young Achiever Awards.
+Other University of Adelaide students who were finalists at the 2007 South Australian Young Achiever Awards included: